Complete and bring the items on this checklist to your interview.

 LetterPack LIGHT: 370 yen, traceable, signature not required

-For persons using an APO/FPO address, bring one self-addressed envelope that will be mailed via Military Postal Service (MPS).
+- For applicants using an APO/FPO address, bring one self-addressed envelope that will be mailed via Military Postal Service (MPS).
 Please note that MPS envelopes are not trackable.
 The Embassy cannot mail MPS envelopes using tracking numbers or by registered/certified mail.

 Can a third party accompany a passport or CRBA applicant to their interview?